mgreiler/se-unlocked/Transcripts/EP_48_Holly_Cummins.md

 And so I when I was first working in the garage, one of our, the the IBM sellers who we were working with got a bit grumpy because the, the sort of model that they had done was that we would do a thing and then they would sell training for the thing.
-And because we were.
-Co-creating that training just sort of happened on, on the job and it didn't slow anything down.
+And because we were co-creating that training just sort of happened on, on the job and it didn't slow anything down.
 So we would be pair programming and that knowledge transfer would happen.
 And it would happen in both ways as well.
-So we, we know things about the carriage method that we can share.
-We know things about test-driven development dev ops, but then, you know, they're going to know things.
+So we, we know things about the garage
+method that we can share.
+We know things about test-driven development, DevOps, but then, you know, they're going to know things.
 Or organizational context to say, ah, yes.
 When you want to do this, you need to tell, talk to Bob on the second floor.
 And